5 Tips for an Easy End of the School Year

 Information for Families for the End of the School Year

 As teachers, we should also have a goal of communication and providing support to families.
-When it’s the end of the year we often think that we just need to say goodbye but there is so much more we could do to help!
+When it’s the end of the school year, we often think that we just need to say goodbye.
+There is so much more we could do to help!

-Many times families are looking for ideas on what they can do with their children to help with the inconsistencies of summer.
-I’ve written a blog post just for parents with ideas for summer that you can also read!
+Many times, families are looking for ideas on what they can do with their children to help with the inconsistencies of summer.
+Make sure to check out these ideas for summer for parents that you can also read!
 Some things I like to provide or help with are:

 • Create example summer schedules or provide visuals to make them!